aws/aws-cdk/README.md

 ### Updating jsii

-Run `./pack.sh` in the jsii repository and copy the tarballs to `./local-npm`.
+Download an official jsii zip bundle and replace the file under `./vendor`.
-Make sure all tarballs are defined in the root `package.json`.
+Any added dependencies, they will need to be added to the root `package.json`.

 # Language Support